Skip to content

 • Bus Tour: Historic Scandinavian Towns in Northern Minnesota, Askov-Mora-Braham w/ Dave Bredemus - Dec 11 (Southwest)

 Historic Scandinavian Towns in Northern Minnesota, Askov-Mora-Braham Tour Tour Highlights: Askov, Pine County, Minnesota -Tour of Askov, Minnesota with local guide.
 The most Danish city in Minnesota. -Danish buffet for lunch. -Holiday/Christmas tree display with over 50 trees decorated in traditional style. -Tour of Pine County Historical Society Museum, one of the best county museums in Minnesota. -Tour of Danish Bethlehem Lutheran Church.
 Mora, Kanabec County, Minnesota -Tour of Swedish town Mora, Minnesota. -Visit to Swedish cemetery and Grasston Lutheran Church. -Visit to Swedish outdoor sculptures, including Dala Horse.
 Learn about famous cross country ski race in Mora, Vasaloppet.
 Braham, Isanti County, Minnesota -Braham Swedish Evangelical Covenant Church. -Learn how Braham became the homemade pie capital of Minnesota. -Have a choice of a piece of pie and coffee from the top pie shop in Minnesota, the Park Café.
 You will be able to pick from many types of pies, even some traditional Scandinavian style pies and also buy pies to take home. -Bus tour of Swedish sites in Braham.
 Tour guides: Dave Bredemus and local guides.
 Includes: motor coach transportation, admission to all museums, Danish lunch buffet, pie and beverage, and donations to churches.
-TIME: 8:15 am Board Bus 8:30 am Bus Departs Southwest High School 6:30 pm Bus Return to Southwest High School Pick-Up & Drop Off Locations: Southwest High School - 3414 W. 47th Street, Mpls, MN 55410 NOTE: Only transfer of registration available after October 11.
-No refunds.
+TIME: 8:15 am Board Bus 8:30 am Bus Departs Southwest High School 6:30 pm Bus Return to Southwest High School Pick-Up & Drop Off Locations: Southwest High School - 3414 W. 47th Street, Mpls, MN 55410 NOTE: Only transfer of registration available after November 11.
 If tour is sold out, please add your names to the waitlist.
 We will let you know if tickets become available.

 • Bus Tour: Rustic Backroads of Wisconsin and Tiffany Bottoms Natural Birding Trip w/ Dave Bredemus - September 27 (Southwest)

 Rustic Backroads of Wisconsin and Tiffany Bottoms Natural Birding Trip Travel along rustic rural roads of Wisconsin on our way to Tiffany Bottoms State Natural Area along the Chippewa River bottomlands.
 Our route will take us to Wisconsin cities along historic US Highway 12 through Woodville, Hersey, Wilson, Knapp, and with a short city tour of Menomonee, Wisconsin.
 The final stretch of our trip will travel through Downsville to Durand, Wisconsin, where we will board our open car train for a three-and-a-half-hour ride through one of the best birding areas in America.
 Along this route, we will learn the history and see historic sites in each of the little towns we travel through.
 Tiffany Bottoms State Natural Area is a small portion of the most extensive river delta of the Midwest.
 The bottoms abound in wildlife besides the typical species; the area contains rare and uncommon birds.
 The train travels through a birders' paradise where you’ll find nearly every species of bird that lives in the Upper Midwest.
 The open air train tram takes passengers into the most remote areas of this wildlife area.
 Includes historical narration by Dave Bredemus, motor coach transportation, bakery stop, Tiffany Bottoms train ride, and any admissions.
 Lunch at Culver's is on your own.
 TIME: 8:15 am Board bus at Southwest High School 8:30 am Bus departs Southwest High School 6:30 pm Return to Southwest High School Pick-Up & Drop-Off Location: Southwest High School - 3414 W. 47th Street, Minneapolis, MN 55410.
 NOTE: Only transfer of registration available after August 27.
-No refunds.
 If tour is sold out, please add your names to the waitlist.
 We will let you know if spots become available.

 • Bus Tour: Urban Farm Tour - Metro Food Justice Network (Southwest)